CaduceusInc/waleopakunle.com/_posts/2020-03-09-progressively-grown-gans.md

 ## Implementations

 You can find the original implementation by Tero Karras [here](https://github.com/tkarras/progressive_growing_of_gans).
-ALternativels, you can follow [this link](https://colab.research.google.com/drive/1_FLJPZGU30spY7fn0sduXdUH0gcWmFKZ) for a quick start to the colab notebook I set up using his implementation and pretrained network, so you can run it interactively.
+Alternatively, you can follow [this link](https://colab.research.google.com/drive/1_FLJPZGU30spY7fn0sduXdUH0gcWmFKZ) for a quick start to the colab notebook I set up using his implementation and pretrained network, so you can run it interactively.
 Create a copy for yourself and hack away.

 ## New Concepts / Terminology